 Why Does Teething Hurt a Baby?

 The process of teething is painful and causes discomfort to the baby.
 This is because the tooth starts to move beneath the surface of the gum tissue which causes the area to become red, swollen and sensitive.
 Some teeth, like the molars, hurt more as they are more sensitive than others, owing to a larger surface area

 Signs and Symptoms of Teething in Babies

-There are no particular signs or set of symptoms for teething.
-These symptoms could last for a few days or spread over few months if a lot of teeth start to erupt at the same time.
+There are no particular signs or symptoms of teething.
+These symptoms could last for a few days or spread over a few months if a lot of teeth start to erupt at the same time.
 This causes the gums to start hurting as they are still sensitive.
 Teething may cause the following symptoms –

 1. Profuse Drooling